 See also: » New Covent Garden Market in London, the largest wholesale fruit and veg market in the UK.

-At odds with the outsized modernity of Dubai, the Spice Souk in the east of the city is a reminder of a time before skyscrapers and megamalls.
+At odds with the outsized modernity of Dubai, the Spice Souk in the east of the city is a reminder of a time before skyscrapers and mega-malls.
 Down its narrow passages, you’ll find colourful piles of turmeric, cinnamon, nutmeg, rose petals and dried fruit.
 Haggling may not go down so well at the Mall of the Emirates but it’s very much expected here.

 See also: » The Spice Bazaar in Istanbul, built in the 1660s, was the last stop for camel caravans travelling on the Silk Road from China.

-Five more food markets to visit
+Five more recommended food markets that deserve a visit

 » St Lawrence Market (Toronto, Canada) Ver-o-Peso (Belém, Brazil)